shub-garg/Email-Crawler-Analyser-and-Visualizer/README.md

 you to adjust its parameters and edit the mapping tables in content.sqlite to tweak the data cleaning process.

-Running gmodel.py works as follows:
+Running gmodel.py works as follows :

     Mac: python3 gmodel.py

     Win:python gmodel.py

-<h4>The gmodel.py program does a number of data cleaing steps</h4>
+<h4>The gmodel.py program does a number of data cleaing steps :</h4>

 Domain names are truncated to two levels for .com, .org, .edu, and .net other domain names are truncated to three levels.
 So si.umich.edu becomes